 With the world population predicted to rise to around nine billion by 2050, experts believe that food production must increase dramatically – by further intensifying farming.
 But is this really the solution?
 We investigate how a crackdown on factory farming would be half the battle won.

-It’s often said that agricultural productivity needs to rise by at least 60% if we are to feed the planet’s ever-increasing population.
-According to some, this figure actually may be nearer to 100%, or double the current output.
+It’s often said that agricultural productivity needs to rise by at least 60 percent if we are to feed the planet’s ever-increasing population.
+According to some, this figure actually may be nearer to 100 percent, or double the current output.

 So how do scientists suggest we go about achieving such a hike in food production?

 The report suggests that boosting existing yields is the best approach.
 But there’s only so much productivity you can squeeze out of a piece of land before you hit a biological "wall"; the point at which yields stop rising, due mainly to soil degradation.

 At this point, there will be the temptation to cultivate more and more land for crops.
 This will mean destroying finely balanced ecosystems and undermining the livelihoods of small-scale farmers across the world.
 Bad news all round.